zehranurozbay/zehranurozbay.github.io/_pages/quotes.md

 > Believe nothing you hear, and only one half that you see.
 Edgar Allen Pole

+> Bir insanın gelebileceği en büyük mertebe güvenilir insan olmaktır.
+Doğan Cüceloğlu

+> Greatness is not intelligence, greatness comes from character.
+Character is not formed from smart people, it's formed from people who suffered.
+Jensen Huang

+> Watch your thoughts, they become your words; watch your words, they become your actions; watch your actions, they become your habits; watch your habits, they become your character; watch your character, it becomes your destiny.
+Lao Tzu

 > OLD IRISH BLESSING
 May the road rise up to meet you.
 May the wind be always at your back.